Nuitka/Nuitka-Action/README.md

 This is a GitHub Action that builds stand-alone Windows, Mac, and Linux executable binaries from a python script using the amazing [nuitka](https://github.com/Nuitka/Nuitka) python compiler.

+## Key Features

+- Build a executable from your python script (stand-alone *.exe or *.bin file executables, or binary *.pyd modules that can be imported into other python scripts)
+- Support for Windows, Mac (including .app bundles), and Linux
+- All the features of [Nuitka Python Compiler](https://github.com/Nuitka/Nuitka) including support for [Nuitka Commercial Features](https://nuitka.net/doc/commercial.html) like obfuscation, embedding data files, and more (for those with a license).

 # Simple to Use
 See [Usage Details](#usage-details) below for more info.
 ## 1) Create a python script